-- Open the workbook from which you want to remove VBA password.
+- Open the workbook from which you want to break the VBA password in Excel.

-- At last, Type “Tools-Macro-Macros” and search for “Password breaker” and double click on it.
+- At last, Type “Tools-Macro-Macros” search for “Password breaker” and double click on it.

 You can use this method to remove VBA macro password.
 But, If this method does not supports removing the VBA passwords.
 Then, you can opt for the next manual approach.